AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-email-confirmation.md

 ---
 description: Sends an email to a designated recipient in response to a cdnCacheInvalidation operation.
-seo-description: Sends an email to a designated recipient in response to a cdnCacheInvalidation operation.
-seo-title: EmailConfirmation
 solution: Experience Manager
 title: EmailConfirmation
-topic: Scene7 Image Production System API
+topic: Dynamic Media Image Production System API
-uuid: c3b7aada-a03a-418d-80b2-31a86a1af786
 ---

 # EmailConfirmation{#emailconfirmation}